Document Type : Original Article

 2 Dept. of Oral and Maxillofacial Pathology, School of Dentistry, Shiraz University of Medical Sciences, Shiraz, Iran.

-4 PhD, Institute of Cancer Research, School of Medicine, Shiraz University of Medical Sciences, Shiraz, Iran
+4 Shiraz Institute for Cancer Research, School of Medicine, Shiraz University of Medical Sciences, Shiraz, Iran.

-6 Assistant Professor, Dental Public Health Department, School of Dentistry, Bushehr University of Medical Sciences, Bushehr, Iran
+6 Dept. of Dental Public Health, School of Dentistry, Bushehr University of Medical Sciences, Bushehr, Iran.

 Abstract